Withholdings from benefit payments

-No later than January 31, an IRS Form 1099-G will be mailed to your last known address, showing the total benefits paid to you for the prior year and the federal and state income taxes withheld.
+No later than January 31, an IRS Form 1099-G will be mailed to your last known address, showing the total benefits paid to you during the prior year and the federal and state income taxes withheld.
 You can view and print your 1099-G form online by logging in to your account at www.uimn.org